PaulKinlan/paul.kinlan.me/_posts/2015-03-05-detecting-injected-content.markdown

 Is your site on HTTPS?
 No?
 Do you know if any ISP's or other services are injecting Ads or anything else in to your site?
 No. I thought not.
 I don't either... well, maybe until now.

+## TL;DR

+> It's incredibly hard to detect if an ISP is manipulating your site, however it is relatively easy to aggregate many of the content injections occurring across your site.

+> As a publisher of content you should be concerned with what people are doing with your output, the only way that you can understand the impact is to first measure it.
+You should be moving to HTTPS as quickly as possible.

+If you can enable CSP reporting for your site, enable it.
+If you can't use CSP reporting then consider a script like the one in this article to enable you to track what goes on in your site more effectively.

 I started this post *only* concerned about giving you the tools to detect if an ISP has injected content or ads into your site because you were not on HTTPS.
 After creating some simple tools in my own blog, I have found that a lot more goes on my pages that I don't know about and for me it is quite disconcerting.

 With the introduction of Service Worker and more specifically Push Messaging, the web is getting more